birdneststream/asciibird/README.md

   * Select
   * Text mode
   * Fill background blocks
-  * Brush mode
+  * Brush mode, can be controlled with keyboard and mouse
   * Block picker (grab fg, bg and char of a block)
-  * Eraser - remove blocks
+  * Eraser - remove blocks, can be controlled with keyboard and mouse
   * Fill Eraser - Fill remove blocks by bg, fg or char
 * Brush Library and History
   * Make circle, square and cross brushes by sizes